 The AGR (Adjusted Gross Revenue) woes has come back to haunt the telecom companies with the Supreme Court refusing to grant any relief to the companies.
 While Airtel appears reasonably well placed, things looks quite tough for Vodafone Idea.
 Here is a look at the company, its financials and why things could be tough for … Continue reading Vodafone Idea – Braving the AGR Crisis…

 A term being deliberated upon a great deal after this year’s budget is “extra budgetary resources (EBR)”.
 Essentially, it is an accounting adjustment which helps government take some of its expenses off the annual budget and thus, show a lower deficit.
 So, what exactly is EBR, how government gets it and how it helps.
-Here … Continue reading Extra Budgetary Resources (EBR) – Who Foots the Bill?
+Here is a look.
+Continue reading Extra Budgetary Resources (EBR) – Who Foots the Bill?

 The report of 15th Finance Commission, tabled in the parliament on the day of the budget, was lost in the din of budget.
 The Finance Commission (FC) is an important constitutional body which helps preserve the federal structure of the nation.
 Its basic objective is to recommend allocation of funds from total tax revenue between … Continue reading Finance Commission Report – Understanding the Formula for Devolution to States